-3.4.3.4 Climatology data from Scotland's NMPi covering a 30-year period (1971-2000) was used to calculate mean monthly surface temperature and salinity across the MW&SQ Study Area (Marine Scotland, 201751).
+3.4.3.4 Climatology data from Scotland's NMPi covering a 30-year period (1971-2000) was used to calculate mean monthly surface temperature and salinity across the MW&SQ Study Area (Marine Scotland, 2017).
 This data was compared with recent site-specific survey data to ensure robust characterisation of temperature and salinity profiles (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area); Volume 7B, Appendix 4-2: Environmental Baseline Report (Offshore Export Cable Corridor)).

-- 3.4.3.5 The annual mean surface salinity (parts per thousand; ‰) within the Caledonia OWF was reported to remain fully marine at around 34.78‰ with minimal fluctuations throughout the year (ranging from 34.70‰ in April to 34.99‰ in October) (Marine Scotland, 201751).
-A site-specific survey undertaken in April 2023 observed similar results, ranging from 34.10psu to 34.60psu, indicating stable salinity profiles with the exception of Station ENV12 which showed a localised halocline at 10 metres (m) to 25m depth (which is likely due to freshwater input from river catchments which flow into the Moray Firth) (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area)). - 3.4.3.6 Temperature values across the Caledonia OWF showed a strong seasonal signal with highs of 12.69 degrees celsius (°C) in September and lows of 5.76°C in March.
-Moreover, during the summer months (May, June, July, August, and September), a slight temperature variation was observed in throughout the water column with ranges of up to 1.8°C (in June) between mean surface and bottom temperatures (Marine Scotland, 201751).
-A site-specific survey conducted in April observed surface temperatures between

-7.8°C to 9.7°C, indicating well-mixed upper layers with a distinct thermocline forming below 10m (see Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area)).
+- 3.4.3.5 The annual mean surface salinity (parts per thousand; ‰) within the Caledonia North Site was reported to remain fully marine at around 34.78‰ with minimal fluctuations throughout the year (ranging from 34.70 ‰ in April to 34.99‰ in October) (Marine Scotland, 2017).
+A site-specific survey of the Caledonia North Site undertaken in April 2023 aligned with a comparable range of sea surface salinity between 34.10psu and 34.60psu, with a mean surface salinity of 34.6psu (Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area)).
+Sample stations reported stable salinity profiles across the depth of the water column. - 3.4.3.6 Temperature values across the Caledonia North Site showed a strong seasonal signal with highs of 12.69 degrees Celsius (°C) in September and lows of 5.76°C in March.
+Moreover, during the summer months (May, June, July, August, and September), a slight temperature variation was observed in the depth of the water column with ranges of up to 1.8°C (in June) between mean surface and bottom temperatures (Marine Scotland, 2017).
+A site-specific survey conducted in April observed surface temperatures between 7.9°C and 8.5°C, indicating well-mixed upper layers with a distinct thermocline forming below 5 to 10 metres (m) (Volume 7B, Appendix 4-1: Environmental Baseline Report (Array Area)).